mrgnepp/get_mtg_prices/README.md

 optional arguments:
 ```
   -h, --help            show this help message and exit
+  -f, --foil            Use this flag if you're looking for foils.
+Default is
+                        to not look for foils
   -q {NM,LP,MP,HP}, --quality {NM,LP,MP,HP}
                         The quality of card to look for.
 Valid values are
                         "NM", "LP", "MP", and "HP".
 Default is "NM"
-  -f, --foil            Use this flag if you're looking for foils.
-Default is
+  -bl, --buylist        Use this flag if you want to see the buylist prices of
-                        to not look for foils
+                        the stores, in addition to their sell-list
 ```

 Example Usage: